Industry Articles

 About Australian Society of Plastic Surgeons

-Australian Society of Plastic Surgeons Inc (ASPS) is the peak body for Specialist Plastic Surgeons (both reconstructive and cosmetic plastic surgery).
-Our main role is to protect the integrity of Plastic Surgery as a specialty.
+Australian Society of Plastic Surgeons Inc (ASPS) is the peak body for Specialist Plastic Surgeons (both reconstructive and cosmetic plastic surgery) and our main role is to protect the integrity of Plastic Surgery as a specialty.
 Our mission is to provide the highest quality plastic surgery care to all Australians.

 Continue reading